rileymat/ski-free/README.md

 *** Added Features ***
  * Skier can jump over rocks with the use of the space bar.
+ * After 30 seconds a Rhino will appear at the bottom right corner of the window and chase skiier.

 *** Fixed Bugs ***
  * Fixes game crash when turning left after crashing into an obstacle.